Skip to main content

 ActionDescription

-FX Slot 1-NTrigger the PerformFX binding at the given slot position.
+FX Slot [1] through [9], [0]Trigger the fixed PerformFX slot at the given position.

 Bank ToggleSwitch between PerformFX banks.